This lesson correlates to the National History Standards.

 - Standard 1C -Demonstrate understanding of the ideology of Manifest Destiny, the nation's expansion to Northwest, and the Mexican-American War.

 This lesson correlates to the National Standards for Civics and Government.

-Share this exercise with your history, government, global studies, and music colleagues.
+Share these lessons with your history, government, and language arts colleagues.

-The maps included in this project are from Record Group 49, Records of the General Land Office.
-They are available online through the Archival Research Catalog (ARC) Identifiers:
+The document included in this project is from Record Group 11, General Records of the United States.
+It is available online through the Archival Research Catalog (ARC) Identifier:

 ARC replaces its prototype, the NARA Archival Information Locator (NAIL).
 You can still perform a keyword, digitized image and location search.
 ARC's advanced functionalities also allow you to search by organization, person, or topic.

 ARC is a searchable database that contains information about a wide variety of NARA holdings across the country.
 You can use ARC to search record descriptions by keywords or topics and retrieve digital copies of selected textual documents, photographs, maps, and sound recordings related to thousands of topics.

 Currently, about 20% of NARA's vast holdings have been described in ARC.
 124,000 digital images can be searched in ARC.
 In keeping with NARA's Strategic Plan, the percentage of holdings described in ARC will grow continually.